-Stuart Christopher, 57 from High Wycombe
+Stuart Christopher, High Wycombe

 In early December 2016 I developed a swollen ankle.
 Not exactly the usual opening to a story relating to bowel cancer but this, and subsequent events, eventually led to my diagnosis.

 I made an appointment to see the doctor who prescribed anti-inflammatory tablets (Naproxen) but by Christmas I was aware of blood in my stools; not bright red blood, just streaks of crimson mucus.
 I was concerned the tablets were the cause and the leaflet accompanying the tablets indicated this as a possible side effect, so I went back to the surgery.
 This time I saw a different doctor who enquired whether I was taking any other medication.
 I told him I was not.
 He advised me to stop taking the Naproxen immediately and prescribed a course of Omeprazole to settle my stomach.
 A rectal examination found nothing unusual, however he suggested that I have blood and stool tests done as a precautionary measure.